7 Grim Realities Your 2nd Offense OWI in Wisconsin Makes You Face

 - You must not have been convicted of any violent offense either now or in the past

 Keep in mind that Huber is considered a privilege under the law and not a right you're entitled to.
 If your county has a Huber program, there must be enough beds available for them to accept you, but there are often limited budgets and resources in the system.
+Additionally, serving your jail sentence in a Huber facility with work release privileges comes at a cost.
+You must pay daily fees to the facility for the opportunity to serve your sentence with Huber release privileges.
+Most facilities require an up-front payment of several days or weeks’ worth of fees.

 Inmates are expected to comply with many rules and conditions of work release which strictly control your movements, forbid alcohol and other controlled substances, and require at least one full day spent in jail each week.